Aref-Akminasi/aws-developer-associate/EC2.md

 ## What is EC2?

-- EC2 = Elastic Compute Cloud = Infrastructure as a Service
+- EC2 = Elastic Compute Cloud = Infrastructure as a Service = IaaS

 ## EC2 sizing & configuration options